img

 Blog image

-False Hope in an Affair
+False Hope in an Affair: The “Someday Maybe” Trap

 However, this allure often hides the reality.
 Emotionally unavailable partners may give just enough attention to keep hope alive, but not enough to build a stable, fulfilling relationship.
 This intermittent affection creates a cycle of dependency.
 Moments of closeness alternate with distance, leaving you constantly yearning for more.
-The pattern of false hope in an affair feeds on these brief moments, reinforcing your desire to stay, even when your emotional needs go unmet.
+This pattern feeds on those brief moments, reinforcing your desire to stay, even when your emotional needs are not being met.

-Recognizing Emotional Unavailability and the Signs of False Hope in an Affair
+Recognising Emotional Unavailability and the Signs of False Hope in an Affair

 Common signs include: